pubgrub-rs/guide/src/limitations/prerelease_versions.md

 Another issue would be that the proxy and bucket scheme breaks strategies depending on ordering of versions.
-Since we have two proxy versions, one targetting the normal bucket, and one targetting the pre-release bucket, a strategy aiming at the newest versions will lean towards normal or pre-release depending if the newest proxy version is the one for the normal or pre-release bucket.
+Since we have two proxy versions, one targeting the normal bucket, and one targeting the pre-release bucket, a strategy aiming at the newest versions will lean towards normal or pre-release depending if the newest proxy version is the one for the normal or pre-release bucket.
 Mitigating this issue seems complicated, but hopefully, we are also